mattyS11/Calorie-Tracker-Web-App/README.md

 	NODE_ENV = development

-	PORT = 5000 (this can be whatever you want)
+	PORT = 5000

-	MONGO_URI = (the copied connection string)
+	MONGO_URI = (the copied connection string from mongoDB)

 9: Modify the MONGO_URI variable so that:
-	Instead of <password>, it is your MongoDB password (special chars must be URL encoded) Place your database name within the string like so: .mongodb.net/<database name>?retryWrites=true&w=majority.
+	Instead of <password>, it is your MongoDB password (special chars must be URL encoded) Your database name is placed within the string like so: .mongodb.net/<database name>?retryWrites=true&w=majority.

 	The string should look something like this:
 	MONGO_URI = mongodb+srv://Matt_Sardinha:MyTestPassword@cluster0.r660b.mongodb.net/My_Database_name?retryWrites=true&w=majority